orlov-n/-curious-reader-/README.md

 ## Abstract

-- Curious Reader is built with TypeScript in the React.js framework.
+- NY Times Primes is built with TypeScript in the React.js framework.
 Our application is built for users that are wanting to find some awesome new books to read per _New York Times Best Sellers_ lists.

 ## Deployed Link